flowers blackbird plants

 Five ponds are scattered throughout the grounds.

-The Pinetum Lake, located between the Visitor Center and the Whitmire Wildflower Garden, was created in the late 1920s.
-Driving around the .8 mile Pinetum Loop Road, which is open to cars daily, you will see rolling meadows of this park-like area are covered in thousands of daffodils in early spring.
+Cypress Lake, located between the Visitor Center and the Whitmire Wildflower Garden, was created in the late 1920s.
+Driving around the .8 mile Pinetum Loop Road in spring, you will see rolling meadows of this park-like area are covered in thousands of daffodils.

-Many species of birds are attracted by the cypress, as well as gray and red fox squirrels.
+Many species of birds are attracted by the bald cypress planted around Cypress Lake, as well as gray and red fox squirrels.
 A profusion of insects inhabit the meadows.
-Pinetum Lake teems with several species of frogs, fish, turtles, water snakes, crayfish, and minute and microscopic water life.
+Cypress Lake teems with several species of frogs, fish, turtles, water snakes, crayfish, and minute and microscopic water life.

 Wolf Run Lake, the largest lake, is a tranquil resting place at the midpoint of Wolf Run Trail.
-Native upland forest, portions once cut-over for farming, frame the lake and are mirrored in the water.
-Broad-leaved cattail grows in areas around the pond, a factor in natural pond succession.
 Animals and birds are attracted to the lakeside.
 The water abounds with frogs, turtles, fish, snakes, and insects.
-Wolf Run Lake is north of the Serpentine Wall, #16 on the Shaw Nature Reserve map, and can be reached by walking north from the Gardenway Bus Stop or by walking the one-mile loop Wolf Run Trail from the Visitor Center.
+Wolf Run Lake is north of the Serpentine Wall, and can be reached by walking north from the Gardenway Bus Stop or by walking the one-mile loop Wolf Run Trail from the Visitor Center.

-Pot-Hole Lake, located near the north and lower boundary of the Tallgrass Prairie, enhances the view from the Prairie hilltop and is an interesting community of itself.
+Pot-Hole Lake, located near the north and lower boundary of the Tallgrass Prairie, enhances the view from the prairie overlook and is an interesting community of itself.
 Fish and pond life can be observed; animals and birds are also attracted to the water.
-Pot-Hole Lake can be accessed by parking at the Gardenway bus stop, #14 on the Shaw Nature Reserve map, an walking south on the Prairie Trail towards the observation deck.
+Pot-Hole Lake can be accessed by parking at the Gardenway bus stop, an walking south on the Prairie Trail towards the observation deck.

 Mirror Lake is a small, round pond, set in the rolling meadows, north and east of the Trail House.
 This pond lies over a sinkhole—a collapsed cavern—and some day may be swallowed up by further geologic processes below.